ShyamGadde/kata-scraper/katas/bouncing-balls/README.md

 His mother looks out of a window 1.5 meters from the ground.

-How many times will the mother see the ball pass in front of her window (including when it's falling _and_ bouncing?
+How many times will the mother see the ball pass in front of her window (including when it's falling _and_ bouncing)?

 #### Three conditions must be met for a valid experiment: